 The Revolutionary War Sites in Laurens County are coming to life.
-The State of South Carolina and accompanying County's are making plans to hold an American Revolutionary War Sestercentennial Celebration in 2025.
-An appointed Committee is making sure that Laurens County will participate in this historical event first class.
+The State of South Carolina and accompanying County's are making plans to hold an American Revolutionary War Sestercentennial Celebration in 2026.
+The Laurens County 250 Committee is making sure that Laurens County will participate in this historical event first class.

-In late September of 2021 the Laurens County Council certified participation and a Committee was formed.
+In late September of 2021 the Laurens County Council agreed to support the program and a Committee was formed.
 Since that date, the Committee meets regularly to discuss the issues and needs at hand.
-Fourteen (14) sites have been identified along with several funding sources fulfilling the need for funds to put the roadside markers and a variety of marketing tools in place.
+To date there have been fourteen (14) battle / historical sites identified and along with that much research, archeological evaluations, site preparation and preservation, roadside markers and a variety of marketing tools has been implemented.

-Another venue of the Sestercentennial Celebration in 2025 is an attempt to identify Laurens County families that had family members that fought in this war.
-If anyone has any family information identifying the family, the solider and where they are buried, by all means contact us at - firstname.lastname@example.org.
+Another venue, and a very important part of the Sestercentennial Celebration in 2026 is an attempt to identify Laurens County families that had family members that fought in this war.
+If anyone has any family information identifying the family, the solider and where they are buried, by all means contact us at - email@example.com.

 Committee Members and to date funding donors towards the development of identifying and establishing the

-Laurens County Battlegrounds in celebration of the Sestercentennial.
+Laurens County Battlegrounds in celebration of the Sestercentennial in 2025.

 Ernest B. Segars, Chairman - T. Eston (Bud) Marchant, Vice Chairman - Sarah Jane Armstrong

-J. Durant Ashmore - Dr. Ben Bailey - Diane T. Culbertson - Dr. Booker Ingram - Amanda Munyan
+J. Durant Ashmore - Diane T. Culbertson - Dr. Booker Ingram - Amanda Munyan - Carolyn B. Shortt